openstack/monasca-agent/README.md

 	username: myuser

 You must replace all of the curly brace values and you can also optionally tweak any of the other configuration items as well like a port number in the case of a port conflict.
-The config file options are documented in the agent.conf.template file.
+The config file options are documented in the agent.yaml.template file.
 You may also specify zero or more dimensions that would be included in every metric generated on that node, using the dimensions: value.
 Example: (include no extra dimensions on every metric)

     dimensions: (This means no dimensions)
 			OR